iaincollins/structured-data-api/README.md

     npm install
     npm start

-The server willl then be running at `http://example.com`.
-Please note there is no web based user inteface yet, just a RESTful API!
+The server will then be running at `http://example.com`.
+Please note there is no web based user interface yet, just a RESTful API!

 #### Testing